Skanda Puranam - Sidheshwar Lingam - Sidhha Lingam !!Pradosham on Ist January, 2011 !!

 Jai Sriman Naryana !!

-Varaha Puranam describes 'Padmanabha Dwadashi Vrutam' - worship of the Supreme Lord Vishnu.
+Varaha Puranam describes 'Padmanabha Dwadashi Vrutam', worship of the Supreme Lord Vishnu.

 Jai Sriman Narayana !!